top of page

 12. FREEDOM & RESPONSIBILITY OF EXPRESSION, all people are free to express themselves in any way they wish, so long as it is lawful.

-13. HUMILITY & CONTINUAL IMPROVEMENT, everyone must be humble at all times, acknowledge any shortfall, and seek continual improvement of themselves and everything they affect.
+13. HUMILITY & CONTINUAL IMPROVEMENT, everyone must be humble at all times, appropriately acknowledge any shortfalls, and seek continual improvement of themselves, everything they do, and everything they affect.

-14. CHALLENGE, all people must welcome and be prepared for the challenges and uncertainties of life.
+14. CHALLENGE, all people must welcome and be prepared for the challenges and uncertainties of their life.

 20. ISSUES & DISPUTES, there are no conflicts of interest, therefore all issues and disputes must be fully resolved.